esc0rtd3w/portable-cleaning-lab/README.md

 -GLOBAL: Updated definitions for all compatible portable malware scanners

--GLOBAL: Added "HDDScan 3.3" to diagnostics modules and added to scripting
+-GLOBAL: Added "HDDScan 3.3" and "RAMMap 1.50" to diagnostics modules and added to EXPERT scripting menu